 NBA 3-Point Contest Odds

-Lillard stands out from the crowd at (+475), but don’t sleep on Karl-Anthony Towns, who won the event in 2022.
-The seven-footer is shooting a career-high 43.6% from deep this season, cementing his status as one of the league’s most efficient sharpshooters.
+Lillard stands out from the crowd at (+400), but don’t sleep on Buddy Hield (+650), who won the event in 2020.
+The Warriors’ shooting guard has gone 37% from beyond the arc, continuing to maintain his status as one of the league’s most efficient volume sharpshooters.
+Hield will be well-supported by his home crowd.

 NBA 3-Point Contest Best Bet

-Back Young to win his first 3-Point Contest with your NBA bet of the day.
+Back Hield to win his second 3-Point Contest with your NBA bet of the day.

 NBA 3-Point Contest Contenders

-As the reigning champion and one of the NBA’s all-time great three-point shooters, it’s reasonable to see Lillard listed as the odds-on favorite to win the 3-Point Contest.
-Dame is also notorious for his limitless range, which he used to his advantage by knocking down both “Starry" shots in last year’s finals.
+As the back-to-back reigning champion and one of the NBA’s all-time great three-point shooters, it’s reasonable to see Lillard listed as the odds-on favorite to win the 3-Point Contest.
+Dame is also notorious for his limitless range, which he used to his advantage by knocking down both “Starry" shots throughout his career.

 Check out the rest of our NBA All-Star predictions and best bets: